 There are many things we can do to help make our content more accessible to a broad audience.
 We’ll focus on six elements in particular.

-6 Elements of Accessibility
+6 Fundamental Elements of Accessibility

 - Links – Link destinations should be clear without seeing the surrounding text.
 They should tell students where they’d be going.
 (Avoid “Click here” links and URLs.)